 There is something about stepping outside in the Nordic winter wilderness.
 Beautiful silent landscape, only the sound from your squeaking steps, walking through the sparkling white snow.
-The cold wind in your face while enjoying one of the many fun outdoor activities.
+The cold wind in your face while enjoying one of the many fun outdoor winter activities that the Nordic countries offer.

 If you are planning on visiting Iceland, Norway, Sweden, or Finland in the winter, get ready for breathtaking landscapes and unique experiences.
 Here are some of the winter activities (in no particular order) you should consider trying, exploring the Nordic winter wonderland.